 Schwinn 411 Elliptical

 The Schwinn 411 is just 53.8” x 24” x 62.5”, which is both narrower and shorter in length than most ellipticals on the market.
 Even at its smaller size, this machine still offers a full 18-inch stride and 16 resistance levels.
 It can accommodate users up to 300 pounds, and it has a tablet holder for those who like to stream classes.
-While the console isn’t the most high-tech on the market, it still boasts interval and challenge workout programs to keep you hooked on cardio.
+While the console isn’t the most high-tech on the market, it still boasts interval and challenging workout programs to keep you hooked on cardio.
 Plus, there are front wheels you can use to transport and store this compact machine when it’s not in use.

 This elliptical is both narrower and shorter in length than most ellipticals on the market.
 Even at its smaller size, it still offers an 18-inch stride and 16 resistance levels.
 Plus, it can support up to 300 pounds, and has a tablet holder for streaming purposes.